simonetimi/terminal-game/README.md

 - [ ] Better 8-bit icons
 - [ ] Better save saving nodes
 - [ ] Multi lines with a break
+- [ ] Support for conditions and effects
+- [ ] Add inventory, knowledge and moral points